AltaPay/plugin-magento2/README.md

 == Change log ==

+** Version 0.1.10

+    * Improvements:
+            - orderLines (including taxAmount) added in the Refund request
+            - taxAmount added to Capture request

 ** Version 0.1.9

     * Bug fixes: error message not shown in case of a payment gateway error